|

 ||

-From Lom to Kovachitsa to Gorni Tsibar to Kozlodyi to Harlets to Glozhene to Mizia to Oryahovo. |
+The route is: From Lom (road 11) to Kovachitsa to Gorni Tsibar to Kozlodyi to Harlets to Glozhene to Mizia (road 15) to Oryahovo. |

-On the next road profile charts can be seen the typical topology of the area: a steeper hills from west to east, relatively high places revealing a beautiful view toward the river and longer down hill road. | |
+On the next road profile charts can be seen the typical topology of the area: a steeper hills from west to east, relatively high places revealing a beautiful view toward the river and longer down hill road. |

 ![]() |

-A little further you will see a sign toward Kozloduy, a Danube velo route N6 is pointed too - you will see this sigh from time to time to Silistra City.
-Toward Kozloduy you will enjoy of a road without any traffic. |
+A little further you will see a sign toward Kozloduy, a Danube velo route N6 is on the sign, too.
+You will see this sign from time to time on your ride to Silistra City.
+Toward Kozloduy you will enjoy of a road without |

-After three kilometers up the hill along a pavement road you will be on a plateau, where a nice view toward Danube River is revealed. |
+any traffic.
+After three kilometers of pedaling up the hill along a pavement road you will be on a plateau, where a nice view toward Danube River is seen. |

 Food shop and coffee are available in Kovachevitsa.
-Have in mind that along the road there is not water, so bring it with you. |
+Along the road there is not water, so bring it with you. |

 ||

-The next hill toward Gorni Tsibar and after it.
-I do not remember if food was available in it. | ||
+I do not remember if food was available in Gorni Tsibar or Gorni Tsibar. |

 ||